ptrgags/chaos-game-3d/logbook.md

 There's so much cool stuff to explore here, and more to add, but I think this is a good stopping point for one weekend.

+## 2022-02-18 Triangles and Tetrahedra

+Yesterday I added a `Triangle` chooser to make a grid of points arranged in a triangle.
+The UVs are barycentric coordinates.
+Today I added a `Tetrahedron`, very similar just with an extra dimension.

+I also came across the 2019 Bridges math art paper, "Discrete Gyroid Surface" by Ulrich Reitebuch, Martin Skrodzki and Konrad Polthier, which makes a simplified gyroid mesh that focuses on the symmetries of the structure.
+I figured this would be a cool test of my triangle chooser, so I implemented it.
+I had to get clever to show the "front" and "back" sides, both by adding extra triangles offset by a tiny bit, and updating the shader to fix the coloring scheme so it matches the paper. see `gyroid_sides.json` (I might rename this one to `gyroid` and remove the other one later, this one turned out better.)

+I'm also realizing that some fractals would benefit from specialized shaders.
+Maybe one dropdown option selects a specialized shader when available?
+I suppose it would also be possible to include the shader text in the fractal, but in JSON form you'd have to escape all the newlines, it would be hard to read.
+I'll think about this... maybe not in the `clusters` branch though, it's already quite bloated.